Antiprism Up Next

 keyword: b - force a color blend

--W <opt> color by winding number, using maps (overrides option -f)
+-W <opt> color by winding number, using maps (overrides option -F)

 w - use actual winding number